Skip to content

 Checkbox option to set a monitor as primary display in Windows 11

-If the box is greyed out, that monitor is already your primary display.
-You may need to restart your computer to finalize the changes.
+If the box is greyed out, that monitor is already your main display.
+You might need to restart your computer to finalize the changes.

 Why do my apps keep opening on the wrong monitor?

-Apps often open on the last screen they were closed on.
+Apps often open on the screen where you last closed them.
 If you have not set a primary display, Windows may default to the monitor connected to the primary graphics port.
 Setting a primary display in Windows 11 settings forces the system to prioritize that screen for new window placement.

 Can I have a taskbar on both monitors?

 Yes.
 Go to Settings > Personalization > Taskbar.
 Expand the Taskbar behaviors section and check the box for Show my taskbar on all displays.
-This allows you to manage open windows across your entire multi-monitor setup easily, regardless of which screen is set as primary.
+This lets you manage open windows across your whole multi-monitor setup easily, no matter which screen is primary.

 Troubleshooting Display Issues

-For further help, visit the official Microsoft support page.
+For more help, you can visit the official Microsoft support page.

 Summary

-Setting your primary display in Windows 11 is essential for a clean, productive multi-monitor setup.
-By identifying your screens and selecting the correct main display, you regain control over your taskbar and app placement.
+Setting your primary display in Windows 11 is key for a clean, productive multi-monitor setup.
+When you identify your screens and select the main display, you regain control over your taskbar and app placement.
 If you encounter bugs, updating your drivers or checking your taskbar settings usually resolves the issue.

 Was this guide helpful?